mozilla-mobile/mozilla-vpn-client/docs/Components/daemon.md

 therefore we feel it is safer to leave the VPN inactive after recovery.

 Because the daemon runs as a privileged process, has no UI, and is outside of direct user control, it does not currently support crash reporting via Sentry.
-However, we can still get telemetry about the frequency of crashes and controller communication errors through analysis of the `error_alert_shown` ping.